Family Service at 9.30am, followed by coffee, soft drinks and biscuits (Please note there will be no Family Service in August)

 The first thing to do is to think through all that you have just read.
 There may be things with which you agree, some things with which you disagree, and some things that puzzle you.
 We are willing to talk further about any of this and to help you in any way we can.
 If you would like to take things further please contact Revd Vaughan Roberts at the Rectory, the Butts, Warwick, or on 01926 492909.

 The churches in the Warwick Team make every effort to welcome children to their worship.
 At St Mary's there is a Family Service at 9.30am on the first Sunday of the month, and a Sunday School meets on the other three Sundays during the 10.30 Sung Eucharist.
 To find out more please ring 01926 312861.
 Looking ahead we have choirs for girls (aged 9 to 18, and for boys (aged 7 to 14).
+You can find out more about our choirs here.
 Please contact our Director of Music through the Parish Office on 01926 403940.
 We understand the pressures which can make it difficult to fulfil the vows you make on behalf of your child and are working hard to provide the support parents and families need in this day and age.

 Whatever you decide, please be assured of our care and concern for you and your child.
 If there is any way in which we can be of help please do not hesitate to ask.